SeedLegals Partner Program

 No. Our Furlough Notice will legally vary pre-existing employment contracts made elsewhere, as well as any SeedLegals employment contracts you have made on our platform.

 If the government pay a portion of my employee’s salary, what about the remaining amount?
 The government’s recent announcement stating that employers will now need to fund a portion of the 80% figure means that some element of ‘topping up’ is mandatory.
-When the government explain exactly how much, we will update this article.
+This has been set at 10% of the 80% from 1 September, and 20% of the 80% from 1 October.

 When you create your Furlough Notice on SeedLegals we give you a few options: